jessicaliang721/jessicas-playground/_posts/2021-03-08-revisiting-stardew-valley.md

 ![Stardew Valley board game](https://www.stardewvalley.net/wp-content/uploads/2021/02/Blog_Image-1024x768.jpg) *via [official website](https://www.stardewvalley.net/stardew-valley-the-board-game-available-now/)*

 I cannot wait to try it.
-It is NOT a short little game though because it takes ~45min/player.
+It is NOT a short game though because it takes ~45min/player.
 So who has the patience and wants to play with us?!

 *Are you a Stardew Valley player?
 What do you think about the game?
 And if you have the board game, I would love to know your initial thoughts about it!*